WHO WE ARE

 Over US$ 5,500,000,000 in fines levied, assets frozen or seized by governments

-- 84 criminal investigations and government inquiries launched as a result of its stories.
+More than 100 criminal investigations and government inquiries launched as a result of its stories

-- 81 calls for action by civil, public or international bodies.
+More than 100 calls for action by civil, public or international bodies

-- 20 major sackings, including a President, Prime Minister and CEOs of major international corporations.
+More than 20 major sackings, including a president, a prime minister, and CEOs of major international corporations

-- Over 1,400 company closures, indictments and court decisions.
+More than 1,400 company closures, indictments and court decisions